-What You Can Do When Other Adults Provide Alcohol To Minors
+What You Can Do When Other Adults Provide Alcohol or Other Drugs To Minors

-As a parent, you have the most influence on whether or not your child drinks.
+As a parent, you have the most influence on whether or not your child drinks or uses other drugs.
 By choosing not to provide alcohol to your child, you are in the majority along with 99% of Northland parents.

-Unfortunately, there is still a small percentage of parents who either provide alcohol to minors or allow underage drinking on their property.
-It can be a frustrating and confusing situation to navigate if you learn of an adult condoning and enabling underage drinking.
+Unfortunately, there is still a small percentage of parents who provide alcohol or other drugs to minors or allow underage drinking or drug use on their property.
+It can be a frustrating and confusing situation to navigate if you learn of an adult condoning and enabling these risky behaviors.

-When you learn information or details about underage drinking, the best thing to do is to take direct action:
+When you learn information or details about underage drinking or drug use, the best thing to do is to take direct action:

 - Call law enforcement